ideas-labo/mmo/README.md

 ## Repository Content

-The [`data`](https://github.com/ideas-labo/mmo/tree/main/data) folder contains all the raw data as reported in the paper; most of the structures are self-explained but we wish to highlight the following:
+The `data` folder contains all the raw data as reported in the paper; most of the structures are self-explained but we wish to highlight the following:

-* The data under the folder [`1.0-0.0`](https://github.com/ideas-labo/mmo/tree/main/data/1.0-0.0) and [`0.0-1.0`](https://github.com/taochen/mmo-fse-2021/tree/main/data/0.0-1.0) are for the single-objective optimizers.
+* The data under the folder `1.0-0.0` and `0.0-1.0` are for the single-objective optimizers.
 The former uses O1 as the target performance objective while the latter uses O2 as the target.
-The data under other folders named by the subject systems are for all MMO instances (and the examined weights) and PMO.
+The data under other folders named by the subject systems are for the MMO and PMO.
+The result under the weight folder `1.0` are for MMO while all other folders represent different weight values, containing the data for MMO-FSE.

-* For those data of MMO instances and PMO, the folder `0` and `1` denote using uses O1 and O2 as the target performance objective, respectively.
+* For those data of MMO, MMO-FSE, and PMO, the folder `0` and `1` denote using uses O1 and O2 as the target performance objective, respectively.

 * In the lowest-level folder where the data is stored (i.e., the `sas` folder), `SolutionSet.rtf` contains the results over all repeated runs; `SolutionSetWithMeasurement.rtf` records the results over different numbers of measurements.

-The [`code`](https://github.com/taochen/mmo-fse-2021/tree/main/code) folder contains all the information about the source code, as well as an executable jar file in the [`executable`](https://github.com/taochen/mmo-fse-2021/tree/main/executable) folder .
+The [`code`](https://github.com/ideas-labo/mmo/tree/main/code) folder contains all the information about the source code, as well as an executable jar file in the [`executable`](https://github.com/ideas-labo/mmo/tree/main/executable) folder .

 ## Running the Experiments

-To run the experiments, one can download the `mmo-experiments.jar` from the aforementioned repository (under the [`executable`](https://github.com/taochen/mmo-fse-2021/tree/main/executable) folder).
+To run the experiments, one can download the `mmo-experiments.jar` from the aforementioned repository (under the [`executable`](https://github.com/ideas-labo/mmo/tree/main/executable) folder).
 Since the artifacts were written in Java, we assume that the JDK/JRE has already been installed.
-Next, one can run the code using `java -jar mmo-experiments.jar [subject] [runs]`, where `[subject]` and `[runs]` denote the subject software system and the number of repeated run (this is an integer and 30 is the default if it is not specified), respectively.
+Next, one can run the code using `java -jar mmo-experiments.jar [subject] [runs]`, where `[subject]` and `[runs]` denote the subject software system and the number of repeated run (this is an integer and 50 is the default if it is not specified), respectively.
 The keyword for the systems/environments used in the paper are:

 1. trimesh
 1. x264